ghedo/grooved/docs/groovectl.1.md

 Append tracks to the player's tracklist.
 Tracks can be either files on the filesystem or other kinds of streams (e.g. HTTP streams).

+If the first track argument is "-", track names will be read from STDIN (one track per line).

 `list`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;